roybotx/u-full-stack-ndp/movie_website/README.md

 README

-Elements in READMEs include, but not limited to: images, screenshots, GIFs, text formatting, etc.
+Elements in README include, but not limited to: images, screenshots, GIFs, text formatting, etc.